Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/components/mesh_renderer.md

 ## Description

-Component that renders a mesh with materials
+Component that renders a mesh with materials.

 ## Public methods